Hosting and bandwidth provided by MacAce.net.

-For readers who may not be familiar with the Mac OS X feature FileVault (available starting with Mac OS X 10.3), Apple explained (now offline) that:
+For readers who may not be familiar with the Mac OS X feature FileVault (available with Mac OS X 10.3 and later), Apple explained (now offline) that:

 At home and away, keep your valuable documents safe with powerful AES-128 encryption.
 FileVault automatically encrypts and decrypts the contents of your home directory on the fly. . .
 FileVault uses the latest government security standard to safeguard your hard work.